zbanks/noodle/static/help.md

 -->

 Matches are case-insentive.

-Spaces/symbols are ignored both in the expression, and the matched word.
+Spaces are completely ignored in the expression.
+By default, spaces are ignored in the matched word or phrase.

-An `_` in the expression matches an space character in a word.
+An "`_`" in the expression matches an space character in a word, and enables explicit space matching across the entire expression.

-An `-` in the expression matches any symbol in the word (hyphen, apostrophe, etc.).
+An "`-`" in the expression matches any symbol in the word (hyphen, apostrophe, etc.).